microsoft/onnxruntime/docs/HighLevelDesign.md

 providers.
 The ONNXRuntime execution engine is responsible for running this graph.

 ## Key design decisions
-* Multiple threads can inovke the Run() method on the same inference session object.
+* Multiple threads can invoke the Run() method on the same inference session object.
 See [API doc](C_API.md) for more details.
 * To facilitate this, the Compute() function of all kernels is const implying the kernels are stateless.